johnsusek/vue-test-declarative/docs/API.md

 The special `context` variable is where bindings connect to your data; e.g. `v-bind:props="myProps"` sets your component's props to whatever is in `context.myProps`.
 This must be set if you are using bindings.

-Generated tests are run from a subdirectory of the project root.
-It's suggested to use the webpack alias `@` to resolve paths to your files when using imports in your script tag.

 #### Examples:
 ```xml
 <script>